 4.You will get enhanced design functionality.
 That is because of more excellent EMI shielding, controlled impedance attributes, and better quality of design.
-Furthermore, you are getting a simple routing procedure.
+Furthermore, you are getting a simple routine procedure.
 Figure 4 shows an example of how the final form of a PCB routing procedure may look like.

 So, what do these benefits mean for you?
-Should you go for multilayer PCB or not?
+Should you go for a multilayer PCB or not?
 Let us help you with that.
 Fundamentally, if you want lightweight, small, and high quality, you should go for a multilayer PCB.
-Also, if your design is complicated, multilayer PCB will be your saviour.
+Also, if your design is complicated, multilayer PCB will be your savior.
 However, if you are not worried about weight and size, then other PCBs can be a cheaper solution.

 In this section, we discussed the advantages of the multilayer PCB.
 In the next section, we will list down its limitations.

 Limitations of Multilayer PCB

-Well, there are also few limitations that come when you are dealing with multilayer PCB.
+Well, few limitations come when you are dealing with multilayer PCB.
 It is essential to consider them before finalizing whether you should go for them or not.

 2.More Manufacturing Time.
-If you are time conscious or have less time for completion of the project, then this is a major limitation.
+If you are time conscious or have less time to complete the project, then this is a major limitation.

 3.Complex Repair.
-Multilayer PCB needs more complicated mending procedure when you compare it with other types of PCBs.
+Multilayer PCB needs a more complicated mending procedure when you compare them with other types of PCBs.

 So, these are the only main limitations that should bother you before making a choice.
-Tell us in the comments below if they matter for you.
+Tell us in the comments below if they matter to you.
 Figure 5 demonstrates that a smartphone can be used to analyze the printed circuit boards.
 Is it not that amazing?